bizzyvinci/moonriver-unified-subquery/README.md

 * Erc20Balance maps token and account with the amount held
 * Erc721Balance maps token and account with the Token ID held
 * Erc20Transfer and Erc721Transfer are transfers of Erc20Token and Erc721Token respectively
 * Reward, Delegation, Delegator and Candidate are for staking events.
-This reflects the new terms used by moonbeam compared to the old Nomination, Nominator and Collator
+This reflects the new terms used by moonbeam compared to the old Nomination, Nominator and Collator (aka validator on subscan)
 * Day are for aggregating events.
 Would be useful for building analytics chart

+Please note: I'm not so sure if Account.[Balance] is 100% done right.